-A government delegation toured a state of the art dairy shed, mainline gas valve, packhouse and cool store, all in the Hamilton office of virtual reality software specialist Company-X.
+A government delegation toured a state of the art dairy shed and mainline gas valve, all in the Hamilton office of virtual reality software specialist Company-X.

 Minister for Local Government and Associate Minister Trade and Export Growth Nanaia Mahuta donned a virtual reality headset on October 7 to try the latest technology developed by the Company-X team.